gumaerc-testorg/7.013-spring-2013/content/pages/instructor-insights/interacting-with-students-in-a-large-class.md

 Meeting a Wide Range of Student Needs
 -------------------------------------

 One major challenge with such a large class, especially one in which the students are primarily freshmen, is meeting the students’ diverse needs.
 MIT freshmen are a smart bunch.
 They come from high schools where they’ve done very well.
-Some of them have substantial biology experience in high school and score the maximum score of 5 on the Advanced Placement® biology exam before coming to MIT.
+Some of them have substantial biology experience in high school and score the maximum score of 5 on the Advanced Placement{{< sup "®" >}} biology exam before coming to MIT.
 Others haven’t had biology since middle school or even elementary school, especially if they’re international students.
 So we have a whole range of background amongst our students when they enter the class, and that’s a real challenge.
 We try to meet these diverse needs in several ways.

 ### Helping Struggling Students